AuroraToolkit/AuroraCore/README.md

 - **Utilities**: A collection of helper functions, including token handling, secure storage, debugging, and file management.

 ### **2. AuroraLLM**
 A dedicated package for managing large language models (LLMs) and facilitating AI-driven workflows.
 It includes multi-model management, domain routing, and token handling.
+Provides support for various LLM vendors, including Anthropic, Google, OpenAI, and Ollama.

 #### Key Features:
 - **LLMManager**: Centralized management of multiple LLMs, with support for routing requests to appropriate models based on predefined rules.